Configure SEO metadata

 The Twitter Card type.
 Options are summary, summary_large_image, app, or player.

-Page-level configuration
+Page-level overrides

 Only the documented SEO fields are added to the HTML <head> as meta tags.
 Custom frontmatter fields won’t automatically appear in your page metadata.
 To add custom metadata, use custom JavaScript.